 Multimodal fusion models are emerging as the gold standard for clinical-assisted interventions due to the recognition that diagnosis and prognosis in real-world clinical settings are often multimodal problems.
 However, these models are not without limitations.
 For one, standardization across equipment manufacturers or measurement protocols can affect model performance dramatically, and this issue becomes more pronounced as more modalities are incorporated into a model.
-Second, while fusion models attempt to mimic real clinical practice, they face practical challenges that can limit their utility.
-For instance, physicians often face real-world limitations to obtaining all variables needed for a model, such as a lack of permission from an insurance company to perform a given test, and time constraints may hinder doctors from conducting all required tests as well.
+Second, while fusion models attempt to mimic real-world clinical practice, they face practical challenges that can limit their utility.
+For instance, physicians may face various roadblocks to obtaining all model input variables due to a lack of permission from insurance companies to perform all needed tests or time constraints.
 These issues underscore challenges associated with missing modalities, and several studies have attempted to address this concern \cite{LloretCarbonell2023,Zhang2022,Cui2022,Wang2023b,Liu2023}.
 However, incorporating mechanisms to account for missing modalities in a model is not yet a common practice for most multimodal biomedical models.

 Lastly, many models are not configured to make predictions that adapt with additional variables.
 Most models necessitate all variables to be present at the time of operation, meaning that, even if all tests are conducted, the model can only make a decision once all test results have been obtained.
 In conclusion, in the dynamic and fast-paced environment of hospitals and other care centers, even accurate models may not be suitable for practical use, unless also coupled with mechanisms to handle missing data.